-Open-source early warning intelligence
+Open-source indications & warning (I&W) intelligence

-Said Horizon: Predict attacks before they happen.
+Said Industries — Predict airstrikes, missile launches, and kinetic threats before they happen.

 Detect Predict Prioritize Protect